Channel Balance Interpolation in the Lightning Network via Machine Learning: Model Evaluation

 \subsection{Methodology}

 Each model was evaluated using a train-test split method.
-The performance of each model was reported in a table using four metrics: \begin{itemize} \item $MAE_y$: Mean Absolute Error between the actual edge balances and the predictions. \item $MAE_p$: Mean Absolute Error in the predictions of edge balances. \item $R$: The correlation coefficient, indicating how closely the predictions align with the actual values. \item $R^2$: The coefficient of determination, showing the percentage of the variance in the actual edge balances that is explained by the model.
+The performance of each model was reported in a table using four metrics: \begin{itemize} \item \( MAE_y \): Mean Absolute Error between actual and predicted edge balances. \item \( MAE_p \): Mean Absolute Error in edge balance predictions. \item \( R \): Correlation coefficient, measuring the alignment between predictions and actual values. \item \( R^2 \): Coefficient of determination, representing the proportion of variance in edge balances explained by the model. \end{itemize}